 Cheat sheet

-On this page you will find a collection of useful pdf files and code snippets.
+On this page you will find a collection of useful PDF files and code snippets.

 Overview of Important Python Syntax